aparna190417/Uber-Trip-Analysis-ML/Uber-Trip-Analysis-ML/README.md

 This project analyzes Uber trip demand using historical trip data (Jan–Feb).
 It focuses on identifying demand patterns over time, the relationship between trips and active vehicles, and finally builds a machine learning model to predict trip demand.

+Along with ML analysis, a professional Power BI interactive dashboard** is also created (HR/Industry-level layout with tabs: Overview, Base Analysis, Prediction).

 ---

 ## What this project includes